Roaders/Typescript-OAuth-SPA/README.md

 # Typescript-OAuth-SPA

-An example Typescript / Angualr implementation of an SPA using OAuth
+An example Typescript / Angular implementation of an SPA (Single Page Application) using OAuth

 Before compiling the app you will need to edit the googleConstants.ts file to enter your own client_id.
 A client id can be generated on the Google developers console: https://console.developers.google.com/apis/credentials